-Competitive strengths
+Competitive Strengths

 High Percentage of Sales to Stable, Higher Margin Residential Customers.
 Our heating oil and propane operations concentrate on sales to residential customers who generate higher margins and who are generally more stable purchasers than commercial or industrial customers.
 Residential demand is typically not affected by the general economy because space heating is considered a nondiscretionary item.
-For the twelve months ended June 30, 2003, sales to residential customers represented 83% of our heating oil volume and 59% of our propane volume.
+For the twelve months ended December 31, 2003, sales to residential customers represented 83% of volume at the heating oil division and 68% of volume at the propane division.